-How Patriots Linebacker, O-Lineman Helped Fill New England’s Fullback Void
+NESN

 It was one of three snaps Watson played at fullback in the game, equaling his total from the 2017 and 2018 seasons combined, according to Pro Football Focus.

-In the second quarter, it was Roberts’ turn.
-With the Patriots facing first-and-goal from the 1 following a pass interference penalty in the end zone, offensive coordinator Josh McDaniels inserted the hard-hitting linebacker, hoping he’d be able to use his powers to blast open a hole in the Jets’ defense.
+It was Roberts’ turn in the second quarter.
+With the Patriots facing first-and-goal from the 1-yard line following a pass interference penalty in the end zone, offensive coordinator Josh McDaniels inserted the hard-hitting linebacker, hoping he’d be able to use his powers to blast open a hole in the Jets’ defense.

 Michel, however, was stuffed for no gain on each of Roberts’ first two snaps at fullback.
 So, the Patriots turned to Ferentz, who’d rotated with Roberts in practice during the week.

-Success.
 With Ferentz leading the way, Michel plunged over the line to put the Patriots ahead 24-0.

 “We didn’t have a lot of bodies,” said Ferentz, who occasionally moonlighted as a fullback during his time with the Denver Broncos.
 “Luckily, E-Rob was able to step in there and do a good job, and then I got called up there, too.
 Just a benefit — right place, right time.”

 Roberts wouldn’t go home empty-handed, though.
-After a short pass to James White set up third-and-goal from the 1 early in the fourth quarter, his fellow Patriots co-captain got the call and delivered, chopping down linebacker Blake Cashman to open space for Michel to score the game’s final touchdown.
+After a short pass to James White set up third-and-goal from the 1-yard line early in the fourth quarter, his fellow Patriots co-captain got the call and delivered, chopping down linebacker Blake Cashman to open space for Michel to score the game’s final touchdown.

 “I guess Coach was confident in putting me at the position, confident that I could go out there and help them out,” Roberts said.
 “So I took on that role — that extra role for the team.
 Whatever they need from me.”